magnum/elastic-stack/README.md

 ## Set cron tasks for log ingestion

-Setup scripts that sync logs from remote in local folders by copying `sync.sample.sh` Add script to cron
+Setup scripts that sync logs from remote in local folders by copying
+* `sync_ftp.sample.sh` to sync via ftp
+* `sync_ssh.sample.sh` to sync via ssh

+Add script to cron
 ```
 crontab -e